tulen-engine/tulen-script/README.md

 * Script packages with dependencies.

-* Helpers for setting development envrironment.
+* Helpers for setting development environment.